RadovicDanilo/Reaper-Keyboard-Foot-Controller/README.md

 * `Add marker if recording.lua`: (optional) Adds a marker when a key is pressed if recording

-* `Footswitch_Actions.lua`: (optional) Blocks multiple tracks from being unmuted at once, you should run this on startup with SWS
+* `Enforce Single Unmuted Track.lua`: (optional) Blocks multiple tracks from being unmuted at once, you should run this on startup with SWS